xiao-mantou/K3N/README.md

 28 | 0x1C | LZMA compressed data, xxx
 2220612 | 0x21E244 | Squashfs filesystem, xxx

-- CAN NOT be flashed through cfe, has some data before TRX,LZMA&Squashfs:
+- CAN NOT be flashed through cfe, there are some data before TRX,LZMA&Squashfs:

 DECIMAL | HEXADECIMAL | DESCRIPTION
 ------- | ----------- | -----------